Jose-IFR/testing/README.md

 <br />
 <div align="center">
   <h3 align="center">Paypal Service utils</h3>
-  <p align="center">A refencing app implementing a VTEX IO service to cancel Paypal standing orders
+  <p align="center">The objective of this app is to cancel Paypal standing orders every N amount of time configured.
 </div>

 <!-- TABLE OF CONTENTS -->